codepath/android_guides/Working-with-the-EditText.md

 ### Styling TextInputLayout

 Make sure you have the `app` namespace (`xmlns:app="http://schemas.android.com/apk/res-auto"` defined in your outer layout.
-You can type `appNS` in Android Studio to be declared.
+You can type `appNS` as a shortcut in Android Studio to be declared.

 The hint text can be styled by defining `app:hintTextAppearance`, and the error text can be changed with `app:errorTextAppearance.`  The counter text and overflow text can also have their own text styles by defining `app:counterTextAppearance` and `app:counterOverflowTextAppearance`.
 We can use `textColor`, `textSize`, and `fontFamily` to help change the color, size, or font: